My Employee Received a Tentative Non-confirmation Letter – Now What?

-What if you receive a Non-Confirmation letter?
+What if Your Applicant Receives a Non-Confirmation Letter?

 In this case, you will print the Further Action Notice and request that your candidate complete the form.
-The candidate can choose to resolve the case or not resolve the case, then sign and date the form.
+The candidate can choose to resolve the matter or not resolve the case, then sign and date the form.

 - If the candidate chooses that they will not take action to resolve the case, you may terminate their employment.

-The vast majority of candidates who receive TNC letters go on to have the status changed to an Employment Authorized status after taking the necessary steps to clear up the TNC.
+The vast majority of candidates who receive TNC letters go on to have the status changed to an “Employment Authorized” status after taking the necessary steps to clear up the TNC.

 Getting Form I9 and the E-Verify process right is a challenge at times.
-With good tools and someone to talk to on occasion, you can easily build audit-proof systems and processes.